ericholscher/ericholscher.com/site/blog/drafts/funding-oss-marketing-money.rst

 and redirect it to fund open source software.
 We're unlocking a source of funding that was traditionally closed off, and which has a lot more money.

+Trying to create a new line item in a budget for "open source funding" is a pipe dream.
+We need to find a way to fit open source funding into existing budget items, and in a way that is legitimate and ongoing.
+We need to make sure that our funding isn't on the chopping block at the first sign of a downturn at a company.

 Help Us Help You
 ----------------